 Knowledge and skills necessary to perform standard radiographic procedures that are of optimal diagnostic quality.
 Skills necessary for image critique.
-Areas studied: spine, skull, facial bones, digestive and urinary systems.
+Areas studied: spine, skull, facial bones.
+Trauma exams.
+Use of portable machine and radiography in the OR.
+Prerequisite: Completion of RADT-3A with a C or better.
 Other Conditions of Enrollment: Acceptance into Radiologic Technology Program.